banner

 The Silence of God

 King David commits himself, his soldiers, and the people following him to wait on the LORD and keep serving him.
-But after waiting a while, it appears David slips into despair.
+But after a while, it appears David slips into despair.
 He writes in one of his Psalms,

 To you I call, O LORD my Rock; do not turn a deaf ear to me.
 For if you remain silent, I will be like those who have gone down to the pit.
 Hear my cry for mercy as I call to you for help, as I lift up my hands toward your Most Holy Place (Psalm 28:1-2, NIV).

-First, David realizes that God is still the source of his deliverance, and so he earnestly seeks the LORD.
+First, David realizes God is still the source of his deliverance, so he earnestly seeks the LORD.
 The poet writes, “As the deer pants for streams of water, so my soul pants for you, O God.
 My soul thirsts for God, for the living God.
 When can I go and meet with God?”
 (Psalm 42:1-2, NIV)

 My soul yearns, even faints, for the courts of the LORD; my heart and my flesh cry out for the living God….
 Even the sparrow has found a home, and the swallow a nest for herself, where she may have her young—a place near your altar, O LORD Almighty, my King and my God.
 Blessed are those who dwell in your house; they are ever praising you.
 (Psalm 84:2-4, NIV)